-Schools are finishing up for the year and a busy Summer of facility improvements is about to begin.
+With this school year completed and with an eye to the future, many school districts are looking into facility security upgrades.
 Many of the upgrades being discussed and implemented across the country have to do with school security and student safety.
 It is an unfortunate thing that school safety has become a mainstay in the news.
 It becomes difficult to discuss school security and student safety strategies without appearing to have an agenda or be trying to sell something.
 While we want to be sensitive to this, we also feel that it is important to share information that can have a positive impact on these incidents in the future.
 This article is designed to illuminate the topic of glass being one of the greatest school safety vulnerabilities.

 Liz Crawford wrote a piece recently titled “Is Your Child’s School Safe?
 Examining The Top 3 School Safety Vulnerabilities“.
 In this article, she noted glass as being one of the top three vulnerabilities because of the extensive use of tempered glass in schools.
 She, along with Craig Gundry, Vice President with Critical Intervention Services, discussed and said “Another common security vulnerability in schools is extensive use of tempered glass glazing.
 Tempered glass shatters into small pieces and Gundry believes one gunshot into the glass will make it easy for a gunman to enter the building.
 Critical Intervention Services estimates a gunman can get into a school in roughly nine seconds if confronted with tempered glass.”
 Gundry said, “One of the reasons tempered glass has historically been much more common in architectural design as well as indoor environments is because of the price.
 It is less than half the price typically of laminated glass,”.